Alita: Battle Angel (soundtrack): Development

 Tom Holkenborg watched the initial cut of the film in August 2017, and had discussed with director Robert Rodriguez and producers James Cameron and Jon Landau, about the film's music.
-Holkenborg stated that the specific instruction from the director and producers, were is "to feel the heart of the film".
+Holkenborg stated that the specific instruction from the director and producers, were "to feel the heart of the film".
 He later joined the film as score composer in December 2017 and began working on the score.
 As science fiction and dystopian films were heavily reliant on electronic music, Holkenborg decided to have a different approach to the film score using orchestral themes.
 In his career as an instrumentalist, Holkenborg used organic instruments and strings, which felt him great to find "a combination between the vast experience of an orchestra and sound design with synthesizers".

 Despite being a multi-genre film, Holkenborg approached it as a "personal story about Alita" and composed it in a way where "the whole score is meant to be [seen] through her eyes".
 He influenced orchestral sounds from the 1950s, which was reminiscent of Henry Mancini's musical scores for Casablanca (1942) and Touch of Evil (1958), as the film is set in border towns.
 Calling Alita's main theme as the "important one from the album", Holkenborg opined that "her theme needed to be very organic and acoustic in nature to emphasize her humanity.
 The audience needs to lean in to her, not lean back, which usually happens when you use purely electronic music".
 He also planned for using electronic music to the score, but decided against it, as "it might not help on carrying with the emotional backstory for Alita".
 He also composed themes for other main characters, that appear in the first 14 minutes of the film.

 Holkenborg co-wrote the song "Swan Song" with Dua Lipa through Skype.
 On his collaboration with Lipa, Holkenborg said "It’s super easy, most of the collaborations I’ve done in the past didn’t happen in the same room, because of people’s schedules.
 Everything is done remotely [...]
 Being in the same room is always great, but when that can’t happen you do the best with what you’ve got."